| Unfortunately, there

 flight.
 Please take the time to read the Rules.
 Registration in the event is

-1. The GARSA will officially be conducted over the period 01 - 25
+interpreted as acceptance of the Rules.
+Objective and Event Format1.
+The GARSA will officially be conducted over the period 01 - 25

 Sep 11 and will involve a total of 10 flights.
 The event is not a race nor